Greece · tool

 Fava

-A creamy purée made from local yellow split peas, often served with olive oil, lemon, and chopped onions.
-It's a staple appetizer showcasing Santorini's unique volcanic soil.
+A creamy, earthy purée made from yellow split peas, often seasoned with olive oil, lemon, and capers.
+It's a staple appetizer that showcases the island's unique agricultural products.

 Tomatokeftedes